NullHooks/NullHooks/README.md

 ## Notes

+> **Note**
-1. *Because @hBuffer dissapeared, I am transfering the repo from r4v10l1/NullHooks to NullHooks/NullHooks.
+> Because @hBuffer dissapeared, I am transfering the repo from r4v10l1/NullHooks to NullHooks/NullHooks.
-Make sure you update your remotes with `git remote set-url origin https://github.com/NullHooks/NullHooks`*.
+> Make sure you update your remotes with `git remote set-url origin https://github.com/NullHooks/NullHooks`.

+> **Note**
-2. *If you are some kid from a third world country trying to sell this, please just don't, everyone knows how retarded you are*.
+> If you are some kid from a third world country trying to sell this, please just don't, everyone knows how retarded you are.

 ## Features
 <details>